maybites/TextureSharing/README.md

 ## Installation

-1. my personal preference to install addons: create a folder called 'blender' inside documents (or any other for you suitable location) and create the following folder structure inside:
+my personal preference to install addons:

+1. create a folder called 'blender' inside documents (or any other name at a suitable location) and create the following folder structure inside:

   * scripts
     * addons